1917 Russian Constituent Assembly election: Kadets

 The Kadet party had changed its name to 'People's Freedom Party' by 1917, but the new name was rarely used.
 Kadets campaigned for national unity, law and order, honour commitments to the allies of Russia and 'honorable peace'.
 The Kadets condemned Bolsheviks in election campaign.
 The Kadets had sought to build a broad democratic coalition, setting up a liaison committee for alliances (Vladimir Dmitrievich Nabokov, Andrei Ivanovich Shingarev and M. S. Adzhemov) but this effort failed as the Popular Socialists and cooperative movement rejected electoral pacts with the Kadets.

 Whilst the Kadets emerged as the main losers in the election, they did take a sizable share of the votes in the largest cities.
 However the Kadets were hurt by abstention amongst urban intelligentsia voters.
 They had also lost a large share of their habitual Jewish intelligentsia vote to Jewish national coalition lists.

 Popular Socialists

 The congress of the Popular Socialists, held on September 26, 1917, rejected the notion of an electoral alliance with the Kadets.
 The party congress ordered that joint lists would only be organized with fellow socialist groups.
-The Popular Socialists condemned Bolsheviks in their campaigning, whilst stressing the defencist line of their own party.
+The Popular Socialists condemned the Bolsheviks in their campaigning, whilst stressing the defencist line of their own party.